AntonioNoack/tsunami_lab/sphinx/reports/optimization.rst

 Optimizations
 -------------

-To evaluate optimizations, I first added timers to the functions initWithSetup(), timeStep() and computeMaxTimestep()
+To evaluate optimizations, I first added timers to the functions initWithSetup(), timeStep() and computeMaxTimestep().

+Then I inlined the matrix multiplication, assumed the water height to be positive, and made the solver be decidable via preprocessor definition instead of a class member variable.

+This brought the computation time for the 250m grid on 12 threads with my Ryzen 5 2600 from down 0.33s/timestep to 0.31s/timestep (~6% improvement).

+Then I tried whether the flag `-g` has an influence on the performance, but it didn't.
+My idea was that the compiler might inline less functions, when this flag is enabled.

 Comparing Runtimes
 ------------------

 12 Threads, Ryzen 5 2600, 250m/cell Tohoku: 0.33s/timestep, with VTune
-0.33s without VTune as well
+0.31s without VTune as well

+6 Threads, 0.34s
+3 Threads, 0.60s
-1 Thread, 1.74s
+1 Thread, 1.62s

 Installing Intel VTune